MODFLOW-USGS/modflow-devtools/README.md

 This package contains shared tools for developing and testing MODFLOW 6 and FloPy, including standalone utilities as well as `pytest` fixtures, CLI options, and test parametrizations:

 - a `ZipFile` subclass preserving file attributes
-- various `pytest` fixtures and utilities
+- variably-scoped `pytest` temporary directory fixtures
-  - keepable temporary directories
+- a `pytest` smoke test CLI option (to run a fast subset of cases)
-  - a smoke testing CLI option
+- a minimal `pytest` framework for reusing test functions and data
-  - dynamic test parametrization from example repos
+- a `pytest_generate_tests` hook to load example/test model fixtures
-  - markers to conditionally skip test cases based on
+- a set of `pytest` markers to conditionally skip test cases based on
   - operating system
   - Python packages installed
   - executables available on the path

 To import `pytest` fixtures in a project consuming `modflow-devtools`, add the following to a `conftest.py` file in the project root: